jjjj473/ggggg/README.md

 ### Built-in Pages

-The browser provides a few pages that are rendered internally:
+The browser provides many pages that are rendered internally:

 - `archbrowser://home` — default start page with navigation links and a theme toggle
 - `archbrowser://history` — view browsing history stored in the SQLite database
 - `archbrowser://downloads` — list completed downloads
+- `archbrowser://bookmarks` — manage saved bookmarks
+- `archbrowser://notes` — take quick notes stored in the database
+- `archbrowser://network` — see a log of all network requests
 - `archbrowser://settings` — settings page with a link to clear all saved data
+- `archbrowser://extensions` — placeholder extension manager
 - `archbrowser://about` — information about the browser
+- `archbrowser://help` — simple help page

 Internal pages share a small style sheet and script so the theme preference is preserved as you navigate.